RussellArvin/wifi-connections-server/README.md

 # wifi-connections-server
-Server code for wifi-connection application
+Server code for wifi-connection application.

+#This is currently a work in profress